sreeragvn/DLR-Leakage-Detection-Web-App/README.md

 Enjoy using the Leakage Detection Web App!
 If you find it helpful or have suggestions for improvements, we'd love to hear from you.

+#### internal
+Feedback on the coding practice.
+Testing: It's important to include testing for your application to ensure it functions as expected.
+If you haven't done so, consider adding unit tests and possibly integration tests to cover different parts of your application.

+Logging: Consider implementing logging for your application.
+It can help with debugging and monitoring the application in production.

+Security: Depending on the nature of your application and the data it handles, consider security best practices, such as input validation, securing sensitive data, and following Flask security recommendations.